Overnight Costa Rica Teen Surf Camp

 - Earn 10 community service hours

-Includes lodging, meals, 24-hour same gender adult supervision, shuttle to and from Liberia International Airport (LIR), equipment, professional surf instruction, t-shirt, activity fees, Surfing Etiquette Guide, and 8” x 12” group photo.
-Each person is responsible for: round-trip airfare and departure tax.
+Includes lodging, meals, 24-hour same gender adult supervision, shuttle to and from Liberia International Airport (LIR), equipment, professional surf instruction, t-shirt, activity fees, Surfing Etiquette Guide, and 8” x 10” group photo.
+Each person is responsible for: round-trip airfare.
 Enrollment limited to 15 students per session.

 DAY 1-2: ORIENTATION, SURFING

-A WB Surf Camp Trip Leader will be eagerly awaiting your arrival at the Atlanta-Hartsfield Airport (ATL) if you’ve chosen to fly with us to Costa Rica, or the Liberia International Airport (LIR) if you are traveling on your own.
+A WB Surf Camp Trip Leader will be eagerly awaiting your arrival at the Liberia International Airport (LIR).
 We’ll make our way to Playa Grande to unpack and get settled in.
 There is nothing better than waking up to perfect waves and surfing all day long!

 DAY 3-4: SURF INSTRUCTION & EXPLORE LOCAL BREAKS, SPANISH LESSONS